pranavp3/Coursera_Capstone/README.md

 # Coursera_Capstone
-This project aims to create a simple jupyter notebook which is a part of capstone project assignment in Coursera.
+This project aims to create a simple Jupyter Notebook which is a part of capstone project assignment in Coursera.